-Rune Dahl Fitjar
+An introduction to Rune Dahl Fitjar

 I am the Pro-rector for Innovation and Society at the University of Stavanger.
 I am also Professor of Innovation Studies at the University of Stavanger Business School, a position that I have held since 1 September 2013.
-I am affiliated with the Centre for Innovation Research, which is a joint venture between the University of Stavanger and the International Research Institute of Stavanger (IRIS), where I also hold a part-time position.
+I am affiliated with the Centre for Innovation Research.
+My research deals with different aspects of regions, in recent years mostly related to regional innovation.

 I trained as a political scientist in Bergen and at the London School of Economics and Political Science (LSE), gaining my PhD in Government from LSE in 2007.
-My thesis was on the drivers of regionalism in Western Europe, and it sought to explain variation in regionalism both across space - using a quantitative analysis across 212 regions - and across time - examining the development of regionalism in Scotland and Rogaland over 40 years.
-It has since been turned into a book, which was published by Routledge in 2009.
+My thesis was on the drivers of regionalism in Western Europe.
+From 2007 to 2013, I worked as a researcher at the International Research Institute of Stavanger (now Norce).
+During the 2011/2012 academic year, I was a visiting scholar at the UCLA Luskin School of Public Affairs.

 In 2014, I was awarded the Lyse Research Prize, which recognizes excellence in research at the University of Stavanger.
 In 2012, I won the Stavanger Forum Prize for Communication of Research for actively presenting my findings both to an academic and a public audience.
 In 2019, I was awarded Region Stavanger’s Ambassador Prize for attracting academic conferences to the region.